 Consumption in a motor vehicle is not allowed, neither while driving nor while riding as a passenger.
 Additionally, one cannot consume cannabis nor have an open container of weed while driving or riding as a passenger in a boat or airplane, all of which come with a $250 fine.
 Riding a bicycle under the influence of cannabis also is illegal.

 So how much weed can you carry in California?
-Adults 21 or older can buy and possess up to one ounce (1 oz.), or 28.35 grams, of recreational cannabis, and up to eight grams of concentrated cannabis.
-Adults may also participate in California’s home cultivation program.
-Adults without a valid qualifying physician’s recommendation are allowed to grow a maximum of 6 plants, regardless of maturity level.
+Adults 21 or older can buy and possess up to 1 ounce, or 28.35 grams, of adult-use cannabis, and up to 8 grams of concentrated cannabis.
+Adults also may participate in California’s home cultivation program.
+Adults without a valid qualifying physician’s recommendation are allowed to grow a maximum of six plants, regardless of maturity level.

-Adults may transfer or gift up to one ounce (1 oz), or 28.5 grams, of dried cannabis and eight grams (8 g) of cannabis concentrates to another adult 21 years of age or older.
+Adults may transfer or gift up to 1 ounce, or 28.35 grams, of dried cannabis and 8 grams of cannabis concentrates to another adult 21 or older.

 to Be to Consume?

 The California Department of Public Health created the Medical Marijuana Identification Card Program (MMICP) to establish a state-authorized ID card, along with a registry to verify qualified patients and their primary caregivers.
 Patients must apply for a card for themselves and their designated primary caregivers.
 Generally, medical cards are valid up to one year.
 Prior to receipt of their registry identification cards, patients are required to pay the fee required by their county’s program.

 The Medical Board of California issued Guidelines for the Recommendation of Cannabis for Medical Purposes on April 2018.
 California marijuana laws have since updated the qualifying conditions list to reflect the possibility of other chronic or persistent medical symptoms.

 - Cachexia, or wasting syndrome